 project: The name of the project

-Second flowman can be configured such that every run of a job is logged into a database.
-The log entry includes the job’s name and also all values for all parameters.
+Flowman can be configured such that every run of a job is logged into a database.
+Each log entry includes the job’s name and also all values for all parameters.
 This way it is possible to identify individual runs of a job.

 Note that you can also execute a whole range of values for a given parameter as follows: